 In this article, our Colorado criminal defense lawyers will address:

-- 3. What are the benefits of unsupervised probation?
+- 4. What is the purpose of unsupervised probation?

 - 5. What are the penalties for violating unsupervised probation?

-- 6. What happens if you fail a UA on probation in Colorado?
+- 6. What happens if I fail a UA?

-- 7. Can you leave the state on probation in Colorado?
+- 7. Can I leave Colorado while on probation?

-- 8. Can you get off probation early in Colorado?
+- 8. Can I get off probation early?

-With unsupervised probation, you do not report to a probation officer.
+With unsupervised probation in Colorado, you do not report to a probation officer (P.O.).
 Instead, you report your progress directly to the D.A. or court clerk.

 Unsupervised probation – which usually lasts six months to a year – is relatively rare.
-Most of the time, probation is supervised.
+Most of the time, this release is supervised.
 Courts tend to only issue unsupervised probation if:

 - You do not have any prior criminal convictions and are considered low-risk,